 Investigate how you can differentiate your business from your competitors.
 Some tips:

 - Visit your competitors’ websites, request quotations, or give them a call.
+With the Company Counter you can see how many companies in your industry are located in your area.

 - Make sure that your corporate identity (such as images, colour, and font) fits well with your brand.
 This also goes for your website and advertisements.